Pharos1/NewGLRenderEngine/README.md

 	* SSAO
 * Light volumes with deferred
 * MSAA.
 Note: Currently doesn't work because the depth fbo should have multi sample color and depth attachments.
 Or maybe I could resolve the attachments somehow.
+* Application wrapper.
+Note: I have a branch with it, doesn't look better and callbacks have to be static.

 ## Problems
 * Because we use index drawing, the normals get interpolated between edges of a triangle which is not very pleasant and at angles makes rendering seem very wrong.
 * For some reason the gpu takes like a ms less than the cpu.
 Maybe use my wacky technique, first draw then do the math.
-* FXAA looks wrong.
-Maybe try on the old engine.
-Something with precision is possible to cause the problem.
+* I think FXAA should be after all postproc effects.

 ## Ideas for an actual name for the engine
 * PenumbraEngine (first I have to implement shadows though)